smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

     ```
   - If the original, punctuated date is captured data, use a Capture
         Data Response Rule to store the captured value into the numeric
-        Dynamic Variable by specifying a value of \"Y\" in the Response
+        Dynamic Variable by specifying a value of "Y" in the Response
-        Rule \"CompNum\" field.
+        Rule "CompNum" field.
 - It is possible to specify only the 1=FROM value to indicate what is
-    the format of the current date in the variable\'s VALUE field, and
+    the format of the current date in the variable's VALUE field, and
     not use the 2=TO reformatting option.
 Using this configuration is a
     way to isolate the dynamic variable so that date math can
     (optionally) still be used on the VALUE as it was originally stored,